mietright/code-of-conduct/README.md

 We all have different backgrounds, beliefs, and points of view.
 We respect all of them.
 Treat others as you wish to be treated.

+## Work Balance
+We don't want to cause burnout in our team.

+We need to remember that we are not robots; we shouldn’t load ourselves with more tasks than we can handle.
+We should check in with our non-robot teammates to ensure that they too are not overloaded or burning out.

+We should foster an environment where it is healthy to speak up about an excessive amount of work.
+The Sprint Planning ritual is a good opportunity to talk about task loads and to set healthy expectations about work volume.
+We should be careful about setting constantly expanding expectations based on the pace of work: just because the team finised X tickets last sprint does not mean that the right goal is 2X for next sprint.

+Although we might have some short bursts of high amounts of work, this should not be the standard.

 ## Trust and Cooperation
 We are a team, we don't judge rather support each other.